dabit3/foundry-cheatsheet/README.md

 Now we can use this script to deploy our smart contract to either a live or test network. 🚀

-Using the address that calls the test contract or the address provided as the sender, `startBroadcast` will have all subsequent calls (at this call depth only) create transactions that can later be signed and sent onchain.
+Using the address that calls the test contract or the address provided as the sender, `startBroadcast` and `startBroadcast(address)` will have all subsequent calls (at this call depth only) create transactions that can later be signed and sent onchain.

 `stopBroadcast` stops collecting transactions for later on-chain broadcasting.

-You can also use `broadcast`, using the address that calls the test contract or the address provided as the sender, have only the next call (at this call depth) create a transaction that can later be signed and sent onchain.
+You can also use `broadcast`, using the address that calls the test contract, has the next call (at this call depth only) create a transaction that can later be signed and sent onchain

+Or `broadcast(address)` using the address provided as the sender, have only the next call (at this call depth) create a transaction that can later be signed and sent onchain.

-### Deploying locally
+## Deploying locally

 Next start Anvil, the local testnet: